Writer. Veteran. Military aviator. Adventurer. Ruralite. Artist in Residence. Guest Faculty. Lover of chocolate and red wine. Mom.

 5. I was writing trying to understand something that told me in part that life was short.

-Returning to writing, I was crushed by my heroine Annie Dillard's recommendations to young writers essentially not to go to Nepal, but to go to the library and write, and refreshed to read later (as I believe, because I must) that the Hemingway mystique of experience first, write later was back in vogue.
+Returning to writing, I was crushed by Annie Dillard's recommendations to young writers not to go to Nepal, but to go instead to the library and write, and refreshed to read later (as I believe, because I must) that the Hemingway mystique of experience first, write later was back in vogue.
 Because it was too late for me not to go to Nepal: I'd been in Bosnia and Korea, Arctic Alaska and the hot tarmac of the southern US, and I wouldn't do it any differently all over again.

 Either way, I speak about courage and transformation, and I write about the difficulties of navigating borders, borders between life and death, between reality and dreams, between self and other.
 Terry Tempest Williams points out this is the "ecotone," that place between ecosystems, the place where change occurs.
 The important things in life turn out to happen in those liminal places on the borders, the margins, the fringes, the shores, and I'll be forever trying to figure them out.
 "Where is an edge," asks Annie Dillard in The Writing Life, "--a dangerous edge--and where is the trail to the edge and the strength to climb it?"
 I've started with creative non-fiction, but sometimes wonder if truth isn't easier to tell in fiction and harder but most important in poetry, so hope my keyboard will lead me down those windy paths one of these days.